How random connectivity shapes the fluctuating dynamics of finite-size neural populations

-Again, even though mean-field theories for $N\to\infty$ have been used as simple mean-field descriptions for real neural networks of finite size (see e.g.~\cite{EkeKra23}), they cannot describe finite-size fluctuations at the population level.
+Even though dynamical mean-field theories for $N\to\infty$ have been used for real neural networks of finite size (see e.g.~\cite{EkeKra23}), they cannot describe finite-size fluctuations at the population level.
 Furthermore, finite-size networks are necessarily outside the sparse limit (i.e.~$p>0$) which entails a non-vanishing probability of shared recurrent inputs among neurons.
-Therefore the assumption of perfectly incoherent noise in the mean-field theory cannot hold fully true for $N<\infty$.
+Therefore the assumption of perfectly incoherent noise in dynamical mean-field theories cannot hold fully true for $N<\infty$.
 While finite-size extensions of the mean-field theory for sparsely connected networks have been proposed in~\cite{BruHak99,Bru00,MatGiu02}, low-dimensional neural population models that reveal and take into account the distinct effects of coherent and incoherent fluctuations are currently lacking.